 Registration for Continuing Education courses takes place at any time after the Continuing Education quarterly schedule is published and through the second class meeting on a space-available basis.
 Tuition and fees are listed with each class description in the Continuing Education schedule.
 Appointments are not necessary.
 You can register by mail, fax, e-mail, phone, or on the Continuing Education website.

-You are a “Continuing Student” if you are currently enrolled or have been absent for four quarters or less.
+You are a “Continuing Student” if you are currently enrolled or have been absent for three quarters or less.
 Continuing students register during their scheduled times at http://www.bellevuecollege.edu/services/

 A 5-digit number you get from the division office, allowing you to register for a class that requires prerequisites or “permission of instructor.”

 Full-time/Part-time credit load

 For academic purposes, 12 credit hours are considered a full-time load, 9 to 11 credit hours are considered three-quarters time and 6 to 8 credit hours are considered a part-time load.
 To complete a degree program within two years, you should average 15 credit hours per quarter.
 The college limits quarterly enrollment to 21 credits or less.
 To enroll in more than 21 credit hours per quarter, you must have a 3.0 cumulative grade-point average (GPA) and must submit a request online or at Student Central.
 You may not take over 21 credits during the summer quarter, even if your GPA is a 3.0 or higher.

 A course that must be completed (often with a certain minimum grade) or a skill that must be demonstrated before you can enroll in a more advanced course (for example, first-year French is a prerequisite for second-year French).
 If you completed the prerequisite at another college or university, visit the Course Prerequisites website to learn how to verify completion of the prerequisite.